 This working group of the NANDS Council will:

-- Hold a series of webinars to assess current efforts and identify opportunities for research (see details below under Topic Area Webinars).
+- Hold a series of virtual webinars to assess current efforts and identify opportunities for research.

 - Seek input broadly from all relevant communities, including researchers, clinicians, non-profit advocacy organizations, people with lived experience, and other federal agencies.

-- Present the draft roadmap to the community at a webinar in late 2023 and at the NIH ME/CFS Research Conference in December 2023.
+- Present the draft roadmap to the community at a public webinar.

 - Utilize information, recommendations, and feedback from: